OpenID Connect

 Using the JWT

-The JWT token generated by the OIDC endpoint can be used as an API key:
+The JWT token generated by the OIDC endpoint can be used like an API key:

 X-Api-Key